WorldWindLabs/WxOps-WorldWind/README.md

 * Kml files cannot be removed once added, however, the files can be disabled in the layer menu.
 * The icons for some KML data are unusually sized.
 * Camera Control menu cannot be closed without closing the application
-* Current Time UI element doesn't display time.
+* Current Time UI elements do not display on iOS.

 ---------------------------------------------

 ##6.
 Change Log